dnglab/dnglab/README.md

   * Identification of the camera that produced the image (both the EXIF name and a clean/canonical name)
   * The raw pixels themselves, exactly as encoded by the camera
+  * The number of pixels to crop on the top, right, bottom, left of the image to only use the actual image area
   * The black and white points of each of the color channels
   * The multipliers to apply to the color channels for the white balance
   * A conversion matrix between the camera color space and XYZ